List of county roads in Pasco County, Florida: County Road 54 Alternate

 County Road 54 is both a pair of county-maintained former sections of and a county extension of Florida State Road 54.
 The route begins on Forbes Road at the northwest corner of CR 54 and the crossing of the CSX Wildwood Subdivision, but heads straight north, unlike the railroad line which runs southwest to northeast.
 The route turns east at a wye intersection onto Lynbrook Drive which crosses the Wildwood Subdivision.
 The first major intersection is at CR 535 (Old Lakeland Highway).
 From there it continues as a two-lane undivided rural road.
 Before Forbes Road becomes a dead end street, CR 54A turns north again onto Elwood Road, a street that runs straight south and north.

 Elwood Road curves to the northeast before encountering the CSX Vitis Subdivision crossing, then changes its name to Merrick Road.
 After passing the intersection with Bayles Road and the Victorious Church of God in Christ, the road turns straight west and east.
 CR 54A ends at CR 35A (Berry Road).
 It's possible that at one time the route turned southeast and overlapped CR 35A to the southern terminus with CR 54 near US 98.

 County Road 77

 County Road 77 is Seven Springs Boulevard, Rowan Road, and Regency Park Boulevard.

 County Road 516

 County Road 516 includes Voorhees Road, Cecelia Drive, and Baille Drive.
 The route was a former segment of Florida State Road 518.

 County Road 518

 County Road 518 is Trouble Creek Road in and around New Port Richey.
 The route was also a former segment of Florida State Road 518.

 County Road 524

 County Road 524 is Ridge Road.
-It runs west to east from US 19 in Port Richey to CR 587 in Moon Lake Estates.
+It runs west to east, 13.65 miles, from US 19 in Port Richey to US-41 In Land O' Lakes.
 It was originally part of former SR 587 east of Little Road (CR 1) and SR 587A west of Little Road.